kubernetes-sigs/gateway-api/geps/gep-4661/index.md

 // An OptimizedLoadBalancerAddress requests that the implementation
 // provisions a LoadBalancer Service with production-ready defaults.
-// Implementations SHOULD set externalTrafficPolicy to Local when using this mode.
+// Implementations MUST set externalTrafficPolicy to Local when using this mode.
 //
 // The value field is optional.
 When empty, the external address is
 // assigned by the load balancer provider.
 When set, it requests that